javierjulio/learning-ruby-the-hard-way/README.md

-Completing all the exercises in the online book Learning Ruby The Hard Way.
+This is a collection of scripts for completing the exercises in the online book [Learning Ruby The Hard Way](http://ruby.learncodethehardway.org/).
+If the exercise number exists as a script here then its been completed.